 IMD Clinic Conference - Provides the residents with access to interdisciplinary faculty and staff discussion regarding patient management issues.
 Clinic patients, inpatient consultations, and active outpatients are discussed.
 A short topic review by faculty, trainees, or staff also occurs.

-*Required to attend when on the IMD
+*Required to attend when on the IMD clinic rotation.

 Thursdays 4:00 PM - 5:00 PM